jimbarrett/bible-verse-lookup/README.md

 This is a small app that I created in order to try out NextJS.

 You can look up bible verses and click through to next/previous verse.
 The database is the sqlite db that I got from [scrollmapper's repo](https://github.com/scrollmapper/bible_databases).
 It's a great resource and I've used their mysql db on other projects.

+### A few things I may add later...
+* Add support for mysql db in addition to sqlite.
+Not sure why aside from it may be cool to have options.
-Right now I'm only do lookups on the King James version, but I may expand to use some of the other versions at some point in the future.
-If time permits I may also add a 'related verse' feature.
+* Right now I'm only doing lookups on the King James version.
+I hope to add another selector so you can choose your version.
+* Add a 'related verses' lookup.
+We have a cross_references table in the db that should make this pretty straight forward.
+* If I get really bored I may restyle it but probably not.

 You can run it just like any other NextJS app...